 Report foreign-sourced income with a tax return

-Foreign-sourced income must always be reported in a tax return in Finland in line, Other earned income.
+Foreign-sourced income must always be reported in a tax return in Finland.

 If you only report the income in the tax return submitted, you may have to pay back taxes including interest.
 However, the local tax office may determine a prepaid tax for you, so you avoid paying back taxes.
 You can submit an application for a prepaid tax by yourself, if the local tax office has not otherwise determined it.

 For a new prepaid tax or a change to the prepaid tax, you need an estimate of your income and deductions for the whole year.
 Report also income received in the early part of the year and how much tax has been withheld on it.